-What requirements apply in relation to core incomegenerating activities?
+What requirements apply in relation to core income-generating activities?

-In relation to a relevant activity to which the economic substance test applies, all of the company's CIGA are required to be carried out in Guernsey whether carried out by the company itself or by another entity.
-Where any CIGA are carried out by another entity, the company must also be able to monitor or control performance of the activities.
+In relation to a relevant activity to which the economic substance test applies, all of the relevant body's CIGA are required to be carried out in Guernsey, whether carried out by the relevant body itself or by another entity.
+Where any CIGA are carried out by another entity, the relevant body must also be able to monitor or control performance of the activities.